Code-Institute-Submissions/madatoo-ms2-sligo_AprResub/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 #  Sligo
-live demo is available here (add link to website)
+live demo is available here (https://madatoo.github.io/ms2-sligo/)

 This site is a work in progress and will be updated with new content.
 In the future, I want to connect both my projects, MS1 and MS2, into one.
 ## Introduction